 Flu Vaccine Safety

-Getting vaccinated is your best protection the flu.
+Getting vaccinated is your best protection against the flu.
 The CDC recommends that almost everyone 6 months of age and older get vaccinated against the flu every year.
-If you have high-risk conditions including asthma and heart disease, you should get vaccinated as early as possible each flu season.
+If you have high-risk conditions you are especially encouraged to get a flu shot because you are more likely to get flu complications that result in being hospitalized and occasionally result in death.

 The CDC also urges anyone who lives or works closely with an at-risk person to get vaccinated as soon as possible.
 If a loved one has existing health problems, it's a good idea for everyone in the home to be vaccinated for the flu.